koraytugay/koraytugay.github.io/content/literature/how-to-talk.md

 </table>

 ### Hold the Advise
 Try not to make things better immediatly.
-Do not respond with "Then lie down and rest." to a kid saying you "I am tired.".
+Do not respond with <em>Then lie down and rest.</em> to a kid saying you <em>I am tired.</em>.
 Try accepting the feeling, letting the kid finding a solution.

-Imagine a kid who needs to get some shots regularly for a while, here is a list of statements that will not be very helpful:

-- Come on now, it can't hurt that much.
-- You're making a big fuss over nothing.
-- You better get used to those shots.
-After all, you're goung to have to get them every week.

-Try to sympathise with the kid, show them you understand:

-- Sounds as it really hurts!
-- It cannot be easy to get that shots every week, I am sure you are looking forward for it to end, I know I would have!
-- They really look painful, how long does the pain last after it is over?

 ### Mistakes to Avoid
 <dl>
     <dt>Do not exaggerate it.</dt>
-    <dd>There is no reason to answer a kid saying "It seems like you want to go to your Michael's." when he says "Dad, can I go to Michael's?".
+    <dd>There is no reason to answer a kid saying <em>It seems like you want to go to your Michael's.</em> when he says <em>Dad, can I go to Michael's?</em>.
 Reflecting the feelings is a helpful way for a child to discover what they are going through, not a recepie to follow blindly.</dd>
     <dt>Do not ask how they feel.</dt>
     <dd>Since they are already struggling with a situation, this will only add yet another task on their shoulders.
 It is totally normal they might not know how they feel, this is why you listen and name the feeling for them.</dd>
     <dt>Put some effort in.</dt>
-    <dd>Do not simply say "I agree with you." or "I understand you.".
-Also, do not simply repeat what they say.
-There is also no point saying "Seems like you do not like David." when a kid approaches you telling "I do not like David.".
+    <dd>Do not simply say <em>I agree with you.</em> or <em>I understand you.</em> Also, do not simply repeat what they say.
+There is also no point saying <em>Seems like you do not like David.</em> when a kid approaches you telling <em>I do not like David.</em>.
 You must put some effort in, at least put yourself in the child's shoes and tell how you would have felt.</dd>
     <dt>Accepting feelings does not mean accepting behaviour.</dt>
     <dd>Take away the butter from their hands as you say <em>I can see that you are having fun making designs in the butter with your fork.
 Butter is not for playing with.
 If you want to make designs, you can use your play-dohs.</em>.</dd>
 </dl>